Skip to content

 Key Takeaway: Parameterized active patterns accept arguments for flexible pattern matching, enabling patterns that adapt to context like divisibility checks or regex matching.

-Why It Matters: Parameterized patterns eliminate repetitive conditional logic.
-Parsing libraries use regex patterns to extract data from structured text, reducing string manipulation code to declarative pattern matches that are easier to test and maintain.
+Why It Matters: Parameterized active patterns eliminate repetitive conditional logic by encapsulating validation and extraction into reusable patterns.
+Parsing libraries use parameterized regex patterns to extract structured data from text, reducing string manipulation code to clean declarative pattern matches.
+Each pattern becomes independently testable.
+Configuration parsers, log analyzers, and protocol parsers all benefit from custom patterns that abstract complex validation behind readable pattern names.

 Example 71: Type Extensions and Augmentations